 On Monte Negrar and at its feet in Jago di Negrar, we cultivate a higher quality of grapes.
 Here the layout of the land meets the the ideal climate that matures the best grapes and enriches our wines’ organoleptic qualities.
 This zone has always been considered amongst the most fertile of Valpolicella Classica due to its natural characteristics and for its capacity to reconcile the integrity, perfume and drying process.

 San Ciriaco di Negrar

-With a small plot of land, we position ourselves in the valley of Marano di Valpolicella in the locality of Cavreghe, where the rays of the sun cradle the vines until the last dusk of the day, before disappearing behind the mountains of Lake Garda.
+With a small plot of land, we position ourselves bordering the valley of Marano di Valpolicella in the locality of Cavreghe, where the rays of the sun cradle the vines until the last dusk of the day, before disappearing behind the mountains of Lake Garda.

 Torbe di Negrar

 In the Torbe di Negrar hills, we cultivate the earliest grapes.
 These are the result of exposure to the rays of the sun from early morning because they can be found at a higher altitude compared to others, for a faster ripening which gives colour and body.
 Here the grapes develop in a fresh and sunny environment, perfect for these type of vines.

 The love for our work